The SNP Scottish Administration promoted, and the Scottish Parliament has now passed, the Gender Recognition Reform (Scotland) Bill.

 God bless you all meanwhile, and continue His blessing into 2023 for those who will see it.
 Although there was darkness in Egypt, so dark that it could be felt, yet there was light in Goshen where the children of Israel dwelled Ex 10:21-23.
 Jesus reminds us: “I am the Light of the world.
 He who follows Me shall not walk in darkness, but shall have the light of life” John 8:12.
 Are you following Christ?
 What light do you use?

 27 Dec 2022: Nigel Farage on GB News tonight said that none of the mainstream media had reported on the arrest of Isabel Vaughan-Spruce, the praying woman mentioned above, although Fox News, the biggest current affairs programme in America, had done so.
 GB News was the first UK broadcaster to interview her and she said that she has been praying outside abortion clinics for over 20 years.
 She interpreted the incident as: “They (the police) arrested me based upon my own thoughts.”
 The ADF UK lawyer fighting her case said that five other councils beyond Birmingham Council had adopted similar Public Space Protection Orders.
 She challenged whether the PSPO is lawful in itself, in view of Human Rights legislation concerning Freedom of Religion and Freedom of Speech.
 She said it is relevant to Clause 9 of the Public Order Bill going through Parliament at present.
-I found it surprising that no-one mentioned that the PSPOs defined protesting to include prayer, nor does it mention audible prayer.
+I found it surprising that no-one mentioned that the PSPOs defined protesting in such a way as to include prayer, nor do they even distinguish silent and audible prayer.